Preparing a Chef CV

 Your Chef CV should be:

-- A well-presented, selling document
+- A well-presented, selling CV

-- A source of interesting, relevant information
+- A source of relevant & desirable skills and experience

-- A script for talking about yourself
+- A script for talking about your experience as a chef and yourself

 - In most cases, be conservative and print your CV in black ink on white paper.
-Covering letters should use identical stationery.

 - Lay your CV out neatly.